mucklet/mucklet-client/docs/style-guide.md

 # Style guide

-The purpose of this style guide not only to keep the code style and file naming and structure consistent, but also to make it easier to search through the source for the code you are looking for.
+The purpose of this style guide not only to keep the code style, file naming, and structure consistent, but also to make it easier to search through the source for the code you are looking for.

-The rules may not be anyone's preference, but is better to have common formatting than having preferred formatting.
+The rules may not be anyone's preference, but it is better to have common formatting than having preferred formatting.

 > **Note**